Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 Reserva de Lobos Marinos from our veranda on our cruise to Catalina Island and Cabo San Lucas.

-Baja commonly means “bad” now, but more accurately translated means causality or loss.
-Los Cabos is the term describing the south end of Baja and means “The Capes”.
-I think the name Cabo is used as an abbreviation for Cabo San Lucas but this may apply to both or either city.
+Baja commonly means “bad” now, but more accurately translates to causality or loss.
+Los Cabos is the term describing the southern end of Baja and means “The Capes”.
+I think the name Cabo is used as an abbreviation for Cabo San Lucas, but this may apply to both or either city.

 Reserva de Lobos Marinos from our cruise ship at Cabo San Lucas.